 ^ Agreed.
 I bought a cardigan for $50 and considered it a splurge.
 But I spent $65 on Italian leather tall boots, which was SUCH a bargain for the investment.

 Generally, if it’s just a basic clothing item, and not made of typically expensive materials, $30 is my splurge mark.
-Boots, $100, other shoes, $40, coats, $60.posted almost 5 years ago
+Boots, $100, other shoes, $40, coats, $60.posted about 5 years ago

 I agree with MissMi.
 It all depends on the item.
 My most expensive items, where a pair of boots and my long wool coat.
 Both were over 100 but I’ve had in great condition for years.

-Also I would put a little extra cash into something like a suitcase.posted almost 5 years ago
+Also I would put a little extra cash into something like a suitcase.posted about 5 years ago

 Totally depends on the item.